Head East (album)

 Head East (also known as The Roadsign Album) is the fourth studio album by the American hard rock band Head East.
 Released by A&M Records in February 1978, it was the group's fourth album to crack the Billboard 200, peaking at #78.
 The album also produced the band's highest-charting single, a cover of the Russ Ballard song "Since You Been Gone", which reached #46 on the Billboard Hot 100.
+The band toured in support of the album.

 The album has since been reissued on CD and as an MP3 download.